Policy Architects

 1. Child Term Rider: Life Insurance for Kids

-For less than $10 per month, you can add a child term rider to your existing term insurance policy…or when you apply for new coverage.
-This rider covers each and every one of your children.
-Even those that haven’t been born yet.
+For less than $10 per month, you can add a child term rider to your existing term insurance policy or when you apply for new coverage.
+This rider covers all of your children, even those who have yet to be born.

-Many child term riders also offer future guaranteed insurability options that have to be exercised before the child turns twenty-one.
-These could include the option to purchase multiples of the base coverage and roll that into a brand new standalone insurance policy for your young adult.
+Many child term riders also offer future guaranteed insurability options that must be exercised before the child turns twenty-one.
+These could include the option to purchase multiples of the base coverage and roll that into a brand-new standalone insurance policy for your young adult.
 Again, this is accomplished without providing any medical evidence or underwriting.

 2. Individual Term Life Insurance Policy

-If you’re thinking about getting life insurance for kids, a standalone term insurance policy for your child is another option.
-Ivari, for example, has a term 30 product they market not only to adults but to children as well.
-For approximately $30 a month you can purchase a $250,000, 30-year term policy on a 5-year-old male child.
+If you’re considering getting life insurance for kids, a standalone term insurance policy for your child is another option.
+Ivari, for example, has a term 30 product they market to adults and children.
+For approximately $30 a month, you can purchase a $250,000, 30-year term policy on a 5-year-old male child.
 This coverage stays in force until the kid turns 35.

 This guarantees the child’s insurability in two ways.
-First, you’ve got coverage on the original policy for 30 years with a guaranteed monthly cost which never increases over the 30-year term.
-Secondly, you have the option of converting or switching the $250,000, 30-year policy into a permanent policy that offers coverage for life.
+First, you’ve got coverage on the original policy for 30 years with a guaranteed monthly cost that never increases over the 30-year term.
+Second, you have the option of converting or switching the $250,000 30-year policy into a permanent policy that offers life coverage.

-You have to execute this option within the 30-year period and again, there are no physical or medical tests required to qualify.
+You must execute this option within 30 years; again, no physical or medical tests are required to qualify.

 The cons of this plan?
-You’re paying a premium for 30 years which adds up to about $10,000 total cost.
-Not to mention, converting term coverage to permanent coverage is expensive.
-At age 35, this young man’s monthly costs increase from $30 per month to $153 per month for $250,000 of permanent coverage (Ivari’s Universal Life) which he pays for life.
+You’re paying a premium for 30 years, which is about $10,000.
+Converting term coverage to permanent coverage is expensive.
+At age 35, this young man’s monthly costs increase from $30 to $153 per month for $250,000 of permanent coverage (Ivari’s Universal Life), which he pays for life.

 3. Participating Whole Life Policy For Children (Our Recommended Option)

-Money in the investment account compounds over time and may grow into a nice nest egg.
-This money is referred to as the cash value and can be used, tax-deferred, to help fund education, start a business or put a down payment on a home.
+Money in the investment account compounds over time and may grow into a nest egg.
+This money is the cash value and can be tax-deferred to help fund education, start a business, or put a down payment on a home.

 There are different ways to pay for a whole life policy.
-You can pay over your entire life or you can choose options to pay the policy over a shorter period of time – like 20 years.
+You can pay for it over your entire life or pay the policy over a shorter period, like 20 years.

 A small, 20-Pay, whole-life policy could be a good option for your child.
 Some of these plans have guaranteed insurability riders.
-For example, Equitable Life has one of the best future insurability options in Canada.
-You pay an extra $8 per month on a participating whole life policy to add their flexible guaranteed insurability rider.
+For example, Equitable Life has one of Canada’s best future insurability options.
+You pay an extra $8 monthly on a participating whole-life policy to add their flexible guaranteed insurability rider.

-This gives you or your child the option of purchasing $500,000 of additional life insurance in the future.
-Within prescribed limits, you can purchase up to $500,000 of term or permanent insurance, between the ages of 21 and 45.
+This allows you or your child to purchase $500,000 of additional life insurance.
+Within prescribed limits, you can buy up to $500,000 of term or permanent insurance between the ages of 21 and 45.
 This can be accomplished without answering health questions or undergoing a physical exam.
-Equitable’s whole life policy has the most generous future insurability rider in Canada.
+Equitable’s whole life policy has Canada’s most generous future insurability rider.

 Whole Life vs Individual Term Insurance For Children